 An unexpected error occurred.
 Please try again later.

-The new Custom Keywords infrastructure in Bridge CC also supports Metadata Templates, so users can select an image with applied AEM Tags and use it as a Template for other assets.
+The Custom Keywords infrastructure in Bridge also supports Metadata Templates, so users can select an image with applied AEM Tags and use it as a Template for other assets.

 This panel is intended for customers with Adobe Experience Manager whose Creatives want to access to AEM Tags on assets managed by AEM.
 It also provides an interface for Creatives to manage AEM Tags on assets outside of AEM, such as photo shoot collections and documents that will be imported into AEM at a later date.